Shrimp Tostadas

 The other thing I love about shrimp tostadas is that they are super light and refreshing.
 Between the crunchy tortillas and all the veggies, it feels almost like a fun twist on a salad.
 And the beans make it a bit more filling.

-One more thing to totally sell you on shrimp tostadas - they are totally customizable.
-You can season the shrimp any way you like, grab your favorite beans, get creative with toppings, and build an awesome meal in less than twenty minutes.
+One more thing to totally sell you on shrimp tostadas is that they are totally customizable.
+You can season the shrimp any way you like, grab your favorite beans, get creative with toppings, and build an awesome meal in a flash!

 1. Preheat the oven to 400 degrees.